yomi4ka/my_blog/posts/aws.md

 ---
 date: 2025-03-01
 layout: post
+title: "AWS IAM Privilege Escalation: Oopsie, Your Policies Are a Mess!"
+author: Cyber Bimbo
 ---

-# AWS IAM Privilege Escalation: Oopsie, Your Policies Are a Mess!
 ![image](../static/aws.webp)

 So, like, AWS IAM (Identity and Access Management) is supposed to keep things locked down, but sometimes, those policies are a *hot mess*, letting attackers go from "barely-there" access to full-blown admin.
 Yikes!